captain-haddock17/Advent_of_Code_2021/puzzle_06/README.md

 ## 💡 New solution pattern 💡

-Lets consider the fish population as a counting the pyramid of age.
+Lets consider the fish population as counting in the pyramid of age.

 ```ada
 Mature : constant := 0;